syncfusion-content/javascript-docs/js/FileExplorer/Customization.md

 By default sorting is enabled in grid view of FileExplorer, it helps you to sort each columns in ascending or descending order by pressing the corresponding column header.
 The sorting functionality can be disabled by setting [allowSorting](https://help.syncfusion.com/api/js/ejfileexplorer#members:gridsettings-allowsorting) property to false.

 The behavior of the columns can be customized through the [columns](https://help.syncfusion.com/api/js/ejfileexplorer#members:gridsettings-columns) property.

+N> By default, We can customize the grid behavior in the FileExplorer control using [gridsettings](https://help.syncfusion.com/api/js/ejfileexplorer#members:gridsettings) property.
+And [allowResizing](https://help.syncfusion.com/api/js/ejfileexplorer#members:gridsettings-allowresizing) allows to resize the width of the columns by simply click and move the particular column header line.

 {% highlight javascript %}